Mia Love: 2014

-In May 2013, Love announced that she would run for Congress again in 2014.
+In May 2013, Love announced she would run for Congress again in 2014.
 As of July 2013, Love had raised over $475,000 for her campaign.
 Love was an opening speaker at the 2013 Western Conservative Summit.
-She spoke of the need for increased grassroots organization in the GOP, and the need to be independent from the government.

-In November 2013, Love acknowledged the growing consensus that the Tea Party needed to shift away from being the "party of no", disagreeing with its part in forcing a federal government shutdown over the budget.
+She spoke of the need for increased grassroots organization in the Republican Party and the need to be independent from the government.In November 2013, Love acknowledged the growing consensus that the Tea Party movement needed to shift away from being the "party of no", disagreeing with its part in forcing a federal government shutdown over the budget.

 On December 17, 2013, Matheson announced that he would not run for re-election.
-Love was ranked as the favored candidate due to her name recognition and characteristics of the district.
+Love was ranked as the favored candidate due to her name recognition and district characteristics.
 In early October 2014, the National Journal listed Utah's 4th district as the congressional district most likely to change hands in November.
 In early 2014, Love was made a member of the Republican National Committee's National Advisory Council on African-American outreach.

 On April 26, 2014, Love won the Republican nomination for the 4th congressional district at the Utah Republican Convention, receiving 78% of the vote.
-The Democratic Party nominee was Doug Owens, son of former 4th District four term-Democratic Representative Wayne Owens.
+The Democratic Party nominee was Doug Owens, son of former 2nd district four-term Democratic representative Wayne Owens.
 On Election Day, Owens led Love in the vote count until late in the evening, when she pulled ahead and ultimately won by more than 7,000 votes.
-Reacting to her victory, Love took a shot at the media's perceived obsession with identity politics, joking to her supporters: "Many of the naysayers out there said that Utah would never elect a black, Republican, LDS woman to Congress.
+Reacting to her victory, Love joked to her supporters: "Many of the naysayers out there said that Utah would never elect a Black, Republican, (Latter-day Saint) woman to Congress.
 Not only did we do it, we were the first to do it."

-2016
+2016 and 2018

 Love ran for re-election in 2016.
 She again defeated Democrat Doug Owens in the general election with 54% of the vote, over 12 points ahead of Owens.
-David Scott, a Democratic Representative from Georgia, had given $1,000 to Love's campaign.
+David Scott, a Democratic representative from Georgia, had given $1,000 to Love's campaign.